-Robot fried chicken: entrepreneur seeks to improve S. Korea's favourite food
+Robot Fried Chicken: Entrepreneur Seeks To Improve S. Korea's Favourite Food

 Around 54 percent of business owners in the food service sector report problems finding employees, a government survey last year found, with long hours and stressful conditions the likely culprit, according to industry research.

-Korean fried chicken is brined and double-fried, which gives it its signature crispy exterior, but the process -- more elaborate than what is typically used by US fast food chains -- creates additional labour and requires extended worker proximity to hot oil.
+Korean fried chicken is brined and double-fried, which gives it its signature crispy exterior, but the process -- more elaborate than what is typically used byfast food chains -- creates additional labour and requires extended worker proximity to hot oil.

 Enter Kang, a 38-year-old entrepreneur who saw an opportunity to improve the South Korean fried chicken business model -- and the dish itself.